More than 50,000 women are diagnosed with breast cancer each year in the UK.

 How many people survive breast cancer?

 More women than ever are surviving breast cancer thanks to better awareness, better screening and better treatments.
 An estimated five out of six women diagnosed with breast cancer in England and Wales survive for at least five years.
-However, around 1,000 UK women still die of breast cancer every month, including around 85 women in Scotland.
+However, nearly 1,000 UK women still die of breast cancer every month, including around 85 women in Scotland.

 Key facts about breast cancer